growgreenhk/aspara-microbit-makecode-camera-extension/README.md

 * Demo: https://makecode.microbit.org/S42923-67730-61115-17309

 ## [Mode] Custom Image Classification
-* To detect the user labelled ojects on the display and return the label of the result.
+* Detect the user labelled objects on the display and return the label of the result.

 * You could use the <B><I><span style="color: cyan;">"Capture Image with Label"</span></I></B> block to add an image on the display with the input label.